dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/3/kata/README.md

 ```

-### 3. Add reference to our newly created javascript file and create a new script block to register our custom-element
+### 3. Add reference to our newly created javascript file and register our custom-element
-Open `fun-with-custom-elements.html` and add our script reference and element registration code:
+Open `fun-with-custom-elements.html` to add our script reference and element registration code:

 ```
 <html>